 Pour the nut mixture into the prepared loaf tin and press down firmly.

-- Sweet Potato & Pecan Nut Roast: A tasty alternative to this recipe is to replace the butternut squash with sweet potato and the hazelnuts with pecans.
+- Sweet Potato and Pecan Nut Roast: A tasty alternative to this recipe is to replace the butternut squash with sweet potato and the hazelnuts with pecans.
 Delicious!

-- Use Different Dried Fruits: I’m using unsweetened dried cranberries in this recipe for their natural sweetness.
+- Use Different Dried Fruits: I’m using unsweetened dried cranberries for their natural tartness and sweetness.
 Dried apricots or raisins also taste amazing.
-But feel free to use any other dried fruit you love.
 Alternatively, skip the fruit altogether if you’d like a more savory nut roast.

 - Use Different Winter Vegetables: This easy nut roast recipe is so adaptable you can swap the squash with various veggies.
 I’ve tried some fab options: Brussels sprouts, bell pepper, mashed parsnip, and cremini mushrooms.
 But use what you love.

 - Toast the nuts: Toasting hazelnuts is a crucial step in making a delicious nut roast.
 It helps to bring out their flavor.
 This will really shine through in your baked nut roast.